zonender/react-redux-webpack2-starter/README.md

 >
 > **_\\==============================================================//_**

-In order to use ES6 we will need to configure Babel, it is already included in our package.json, to configure Babel:
+Transpiling means changing ES6 code (ES2015) into ES5 to ensure our JS code runs in the browsers that do not yet fully support the latest version of JS, we will now be using ES5 and Babel will transpile our code to ES5, we already installed Babel when we first ran "npm install" it is one of the many packages included in our package.json, so we just have to configure it:

+To configure babel:

 01. ) Create a file called: .babelrc with the following code:

 ```
 {
-  "presets": ["react", "es2015"],
+  "presets": ["react", "es2015"]
-  "env": {
-    "development": {
-      "presets": ["react-hmre"]
-    }
-  }
 }
 ```